tektutor/openshift-nov-2021/Day2/README.md

 Each time you access the above URL, the call will be forwarded to one of the nginx Pod linked with the NodePort Service.

-You can also test the service discovey, i.e accessing the service using its name from within one of the Pod.
+You can also test the service discovery, i.e accessing the service using its name from within one of the Pod.
 You may get inside a Pod using the below command
 ```
 kubectl exec -it <your-nginx-pod-name> sh